ExpositionEngineering/exposition-engineering-article-two-starter/writing/article.md

 TODO: Write one paragraph that explains your overall experience in using the AI writing assistant.

-### After this experience, what do you think is the future or writing at Allegheny College?
+### After this experience, what do you think is the future of writing at Allegheny College?

 TODO: Write one paragraph that explains your thoughts on the future of writing.